12. Encoder-Decoder Models#

 where \(V\) is the eigenvector matrix (columns) of \(A^{\top}A\), and the large matrix \(\Sigma\) is a diagonal matrix of eigenvalues of \(A^{\top}A\).
 Also,

 where \(U\) is the eigenvector matrix (columns) of \(A A^{\top}\), and the large diagonal matrix consists of the eigenvalues of \(A A^{\top}\).
-Graphically, this decomposition looks like that:
+Graphically, this decomposition looks like this:

 12.1.1.
-Moore-Penrose pseudo-inverse#
+Advanced Topics: Moore-Penrose pseudo-inverse#

-One application of singular value decomposition is to e.g. compute the pseudo-inverse, also called the Moore-Penrose Inverse of a matrix \(A \in \mathbb{R}^{m \times n}\).
+One application of singular value decomposition is to, e.g., compute the pseudo-inverse, also called the Moore-Penrose Inverse of a matrix \(A \in \mathbb{R}^{m \times n}\).

 Given \(A \in \mathbb{R}\), \(x \in \mathbb{R}^{n}\), and \(y \in \mathbb{R}^{m}\), we consider the task of solving the following linear equation system for \(x\):

-where \(y \notin \text{col}(A)\), i.e. not in the column space of A, is allowed.
+where \(y \notin \text{col}(A)\), i.e., not in the column space of A, is allowed.

-which is exactly what we require the pseudo-inverse for as it assures for the error \(|| \bar{y}|| = \min\) to be minimal.
+which is exactly what we require the pseudo-inverse for, as it assures that the error \(|| \bar{y}|| = \min\) is minimal.
 We then employ the singular value decomposition of \(A\) to solve \(Ax=y\) in a least-squares sense:

 where \(A^{+}\) is the pseudo-inverse with